 The possible connections of Rudolf Steiner (1861-1925) with Le Droit Humain remain elusive.
-Over four years ago I wrote about Theosophy and co-Masonry for which text I also investigated Steiner.
+Over four years ago I wrote about Anthroposophy and co-Masonry for which text I also investigated Steiner.

 In 1905 Steiner and his wife Marie Sivers seem to have undergone an initiation (of which Steiner was not impressed) into the rite of Memphis Misraim, but in 1934 Steiner’s widow Sivers denied that he was ever a Freemason.

 I had no indication that Steiner was involved in the Masonic pursuits of Annie Besant.
-This may not be strange at first glance, as the two were not exactly best mates, but there are photos featuring these two, perhaps in better times.
+This may not be strange at first glance, as the two were not exactly best mates.
+There are photos featuring both, perhaps in better times.
 See right.
 According to Wikipedia this photo was taken in München / Munich, Germany in 1907.

 Then I was notified about this image (click on it for more information and the source):

 Supposedly this is a photo of the first international convent of Le Droit Humain in 1921.
 Face #19 is mentioned as Rudolf Steiner!
 Two things are interesting about this image.
 First of all, I know another photo of the same convent, but I have never seen this one, neither online nor in a book.
 Second: Rudolf Steiner?!?

 The person who put the above image on Pinterest has two other versions of the photo, with thanks to the dusty drawers of the Finish federation of Le Droit Humain:

 The man who supposedly is Steiner is this fellow:

 My first thought was, this man indeed looks like Steiner, but is that really him?
 Some points add to my doubt.